chook81/microsoft-graph-docs/synchronization/api-reference/beta/api/synchronization_synchronizationschema_get.md

 ## Response

-If successful, this method returns a `200 OK` response code and [synchronizationSchema](../resources/synchronization_synchronizationschema.md) object in the response body.
+If successful, this method returns a `200 OK` response code and a [synchronizationSchema](../resources/synchronization_synchronizationschema.md) object in the response body.

 ## Example